 NORTH EASTERN PENNSYLVANIA SIGHTS IN JUNE AND JULY –

+We found the area of Pennsylvania where we were to be mostly rural farmland.
 For the most part, it is clean, green and delightful, with many quaint old towns.

 Although not as populated with Amish as the area around Lancaster, Pennsylvania,